IN THIS CHAPTER

 AND SaleDate<= '2017-12-16' ;

-clause must meet the following two conditions:
+The WHERE clause must meet the following two conditions:

-must be less than or equal to December 16, 2017.Only rows that record sales occurring during the week of December 10 meet both conditions.
+SaleDate must be greater than or equal to December 10, 2017.SaleDate must be less than or equal to December 16, 2017.Only rows that record sales occurring during the week of December 10 meet both conditions.
 The query returns only these rows.

-connective is strictly logical.
+AND connective is strictly logical.
 This restriction can sometimes be confusing because people commonly use the word and with a looser meaning.
 Suppose, for example, that your boss says to you, “I’d like to retrieve the sales data for Ferguson and Ford.”
 He said, “Ferguson and Ford,” so you may write the following SQL query:

 SELECT *